Quad Cities steals six bases for first time since 2008; bullpen works 5 2/3 shutout innings

-UP NEXT: Now is the time to lock in your season ticket plan for the 2014 season!
-Call the River Bandits box office at 563-324-3000 or visit www.riverbandits.com to download the season ticket order form.
+UP NEXT: The second annual River Bandits Race to Home 5K and Kids Fun Run presented by Palmer Chiropractic Clinics is Saturday at 8 a.m.
+Thursday is the last day to register using the link at www.riverbandits.com.
+All proceeds benefit the Bandit Scholars Program.
+To order any of the 2014 ticket plans - with new lower prices - call the River Bandits box office at 563-324-3000.
 Season ticket and mini-plan packages start at just seven games and begin at less than $40.
 Call a River Bandits account representative today to choose your seats and get the details of our various mini-plan packages.

-ABOUT THE BANDITS: The River Bandits ownership is making one of the biggest improvements to Modern Woodmen Park since the ballpark was first built back in 1931!
-A new Ferris wheel, standing 112 feet over the playing field, is planned for next spring, along with a carousel and other new games and attractions.
-This season, the team unveiled a new 300-foot long dual zip line, a rock climbing wall, and a number of new bounce houses.
+ABOUT THE BANDITS: Having just been named Ballpark Digest's winner of Best Ballpark Improvement in America under $1 million, the River Bandits ownership is making one of the biggest improvements to Modern Woodmen Park since the ballpark was first built back in 1931!
+A new Ferris wheel, standing 110 feet over the playing field, is opening this spring, along with a carousel, a new ride called a "Drop and Twist," an expanded 300-foot long zip line, and many other new games and attractions.
+In 2013, the team unveiled a new 220-foot long dual zip line, a rock climbing wall, and a number of new bounce houses.
 The team's major league affiliate, the Houston Astros, just saw all six of its affiliates reach the playoffs - the first time in a decade any MLB team can claim such success.
-The River Bandits were one of three affiliates to reach the championship round and one of two to win their league championships.
+The River Bandits were one of three affiliates to reach the championship round and one of two to win their league championship.